 Among the safest and healthy sugar substitutes, here are some:

 Yet, they should still be used sparingly.
 As a rule of thumb in nutrition, moderation is the key.

-In summary, it has been the widely used ingredient of diet worldwide in different drinks and foods.
-Whereas research shows that it may lead to the development of certain diseases and disorders.
+In summary, it has been a widely used ingredient in diet worldwide in different drinks and foods.
+At the same time, research shows that it may lead to the development of certain diseases and disorders.
 This is because of its excess use.
 So, try to use alternates and substitute honey for sugar and maple syrup.
 It is also easily available in the market and has no side effects.